Cipherbunker/updown/README.md

 will not currently work in osx Mojave

-Will be testing in arch linux
+Will be testing in Arch linux